-Under the Health and Safety at Work Act 1974 employers are responsible for the health and safety of their employees while they are at work. (if you want to read more about the act, read our article by clicking here.)
+Under the Health and Safety at Work Act 1974 employers are responsible for the health and safety of their employees while they are at work.

 This means you must put in place reasonable steps to prevent them getting injured or ill, but you must also put steps in place for them to to be protected if they do sustain an injury or illness – an injury or illness which is the liability of work they’ve undertaken for your business.